alecmucz/hospitalDeliveryInterface/README.md

 3/14/2024 12:38 am - Mitchell Edit:
 - Redesign application UI
-- reimplmented new delivery to homepage
+- reimplemented new delivery to the homepage
-- edit and delivered button works
+- The edit and delivered button works
 - Completed and Pending tabs display orders

+3/17/2024 3:01 AM - Mitchell/William Edit:
+- created a new method for sending and retrieving documents from Google Firebase
+- Pending and Completed class has been removed
+- files have been organized to the specified package
+- Display Pending and Completed Queue updates in real-time for all applications